great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 # Migration Guide

 While we are committed to keeping Great Expectations as stable as possible, sometimes breaking changes are necessary to maintain our trajectory.
-This is especially true as the library has evolved from just a data quality tool to a more capable framework including [data docs](/docs/reference/data_docs) and [profilers](/docs/reference/profilers) in addition to [validation](/docs/reference/validation).
+This is especially true as the library has evolved from just a data quality tool to a more capable framework including [data docs](/docs/reference/data_docs) and [profilers](/docs/reference/profilers) as well as [validation](/docs/reference/validation).

-The Batch Request (V3) API was introduced as part of the 0.13 major release of Great Expectations.
-The Batch Request API included a group of new features based on "new style" Datasources and Modular Expectations, as well as a deprecation of `Validation Operators`.
-These offer a number of advantages including an improved experience around deploying and maintaining Great Expectations in production.
+The Batch Request (V3) API was introduced as part of the 0.13 major release of Great Expectations, with an improved Checkpoints feature introduced as part of the 0.13.7 release.
+The Batch Request API included a group of new features based on "new style" Datasources and Modular Expectations, as well as a deprecation of `Validation Operators`  These offer a number of advantages including an improved experience around deploying and maintaining Great Expectations in production.

 ## Migrating to the Batch Request (V3) API

-The V3 API will become the preferred method of interacting with GE starting with version 0.14, so we highly recommend that you migrate to working with the V3 API as soon as possible.
+The V3 API will soon become the preferred method of interacting with GE beginning  with version 0.14, so we highly recommend that you migrate to working with the V3 API as soon as possible.

-The migration involves first using an automated CLI tool to upgrade Stores (like checkpoint stores), and manually upgrading Datasources and Validation Operators to V3.

-In order to migrate your configuration from V2 to V3, first do the following:
+The migration involves two parts: first using an automated CLI tool to upgrade the config file and Data Stores, and second,  manually upgrading Datasources and Checkpoints.
+To begin the migration from the V2 to the V3 API, please do the following:

 ### Check configuration using Great Expectations CLI

 The Great Expectations CLI contains a tool that will check your configuration and determine if it needs to be migrated.
-To perform this check, run the `check-config` command:
+To perform this check, run the `project check-config` command:

 ```bash
 great_expectations --v3-api project check-config